Housing Stability Policy and Strategic Investments (HPS)

 Since 2006, the Toronto Hostels Training Centre has worked closely with the Toronto Drop-In Network (TDIN) by offering the Drop-In Service Skills Training Centre Certificate.
 The Toronto Drop-In Centre Training and Capacity Building Coordinator also sits on the Training Centre’s Course Committee, providing input and guidance re. future training to be offered by THTC as well as drop-in sector updates.
 The partnership has been of great benefit to the Centre as it has not only helped increase participant attendance but has also increased the Training Centre’s profile within the drop-in sector.
 The Centre continues to look forward to working with TDIN in the coming year as the new Drop-In Certificate Program requirements and program changes are implemented.

-The Toronto Hostels Training Centre continues to partner with the following training providers offering comprehensive free training to the Centre’s membership and clientele:
+The Toronto Hostels Training Centre continues to partner with the following training providers offering comprehensive training for the Centre’s membership and clientele:

 - Canadian Training Institute (CPI)